 7.1.
-We will notify you without undue delay after becoming aware of a personal data breach and will reasonably respond to your requests for further information to assist you in fulfilling your obligations under the data protection laws.
+To the extent that we are processing personal data on your behalf, we will notify you without undue delay after becoming aware of a personal data breach and will reasonably respond to your requests for further information to assist you in fulfilling your obligations under the data protection laws.

 8. RECORDS OF PROCESSING ACTIVITIES

 8.1.
 We will maintain all records required by the data protection laws and, to the extent applicable to the processing of personal data on your behalf, make them available to you as required.